-With its utilisation as a drug and probe transporter in humans, the unique characteristics of boron nitride (BN) are garnering interest in biomedical research.
-Boron Nitride is already being employed in a variety of medicinal applications, creating high hopes for medication and gene delivery. https://borates.today/boron-nitride-biomedical-nanotechnologies/
+Only with applicability as a drug and probe transporter in humans, the unique features of boron nitride (BN) are garnering interest in biomedical research.
+Boron Nitride is already being employed in a variety of biological applications, with high hopes for medication and gene delivery. https://borates.today/boron-nitride-biomedical-nanotechnologies/

-Sensing applications, hydrogen storage, capture neutron treatment, medication administration, and biomaterial applications are all relevant applications.
-In particular, research on the adsorption of various compounds in boron nanotubes is ongoing, including CO2, NH3, Ni, and anticancer medicines.
-Boron, especially BNNT, has been proven to carry medications and probes in both animals and people, according to a new research by Medical Research specialists.
-It's being looked at as a way to construct an anticancer drug delivery system that uses folate-conjugated BN nanospheres (BNNS) and receptor-mediated delivery.
+Boron, especially BNNT, can carry medications and probes in animals and people, according to a new research by Medical Research specialists.
+It's being looked at as a way to construct an anticancer drug delivery system with folate-conjugated BN nanospheres (BNNS) and receptor-mediated delivery.